 He flew to the palace with a team of crows and waited on the kitchen roof.
 When people started carrying the food inside, the commander-in-chief flew into one of the men, pecking his nose and causing him to drop all the dishes.
 Eight other crows swooped in to gather some of the spilled rice and fish in their beaks and flew back to feed the Bodhisatta and his wife.
 The man who was attacked captured the commander-in-chief crow and took him before the king.

 The king was furious and asked the crow why he had done such a thing, knowing full well the punishment would be death.
-The crow told the story of the crow queen’s craving and said he did it because he was completely dedicated to his king.
-The king was impressed that someone would be so dedicated to their ruler; few people would ever do that for him.
-The crow was forgiven and the Bodhisatta was invited to the palace to preach.
+The crow explained the crow queen’s craving and said he led the heist because he was completely dedicated to his king.
+The king was impressed that someone would be so devoted to their ruler; few people would ever do that for him.
+The king forgave the crow and invited the Bodhisatta to the palace to preach.
 After this, the king provided food daily for all the crows and protected all animals.

 In the Lifetime of the Buddha

-The next day Sariputta went to the palace to explain his need, and the king provided rice with ghee and red fish.
+The next day, Sariputta went to the palace to explain his need, and the king provided rice with ghee and red fish.
 Once she ate it, her pain went away.
-From that day on, the king sent her this food every day.
+From then on, the king sent her this food every day.

-When the Buddha heard some of his disciples discussing this matter, he told them this story so they knew she’d been in a similar situation in the past and Sariputta had resolved it then too.
+When the Buddha heard some of his disciples discussing his wife’s stomach problem, he told them this story so they knew that she’d been in a similar situation in the past, and that Sariputta had resolved it then too.

 The king was an earlier birth of Ananda, another of the Buddha’s top disciples.